krasimir/blog-posts/2018/StoryAboutReact/post.md

 </html>
 ```

 We do have some content inside our container but it is just `<div data-reactroot=""></div>`.
 This doesn't mean that something is broken.
 It is absolutely correct.
 React indeed renders our page but it renders only the static content.
 In our `<App>` component we have nothing until we get the data and on the server we simply don't give enough time for all this to happen.
-The fetching of the data is an asynchronous process and we have to take this into account when we render.
-And this is where the server-side rendering becomes tricky.
-It really boils down to what you application is doing.
-In our example the app depends on one specific request but this could be many requests or maybe a completed root saga if [redux-saga](https://redux-saga.js.org/) library is used.
+The fetching of the data is an asynchronous process and we have to take this into account when render on the server.
+And this is where our task becomes tricky.
+It really boils down to what our application is doing.
+In this acticle the client-side code depends on one specific request but it could be many requests or maybe a completed root saga if [redux-saga](https://redux-saga.js.org/) library is used.
 I recognize two ways of dealing with the problem:

 * We know exactly what the requested page needs.
 We fetch the data and create the Redux store with that data.
-If we render with already fulfilled store we will get rendering of the full page.
+Then we render the page by giving the fulfilled store and in theory we should get the whole markup.
-* We rely completely on the code that runs on the client and we wait till everything there is complete.
+* We rely completely on the code that runs on the client and we wait till everything there is completed.

 The first approach requires some level of routing and it means that we have to manage the data flow on two different places.
 The second approach means that we have to be careful with what we do on the client and make sure that the same thing may happen on the server.
-Even though sometimes it requires more efforts I prefer that second approach because I have to maintain a single code base.
+Even though sometimes it requires more efforts I prefer that second approach because I have to maintain single code base.
 It just takes a little bit more instrumentation on the server to make this possible.
 Like for example in our case we use [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make the request to the endpoint.
 On the server we don't have this by default.
-Thankfully there is a [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) package that adds `fetch` method as a global one.
+Thankfully there is a [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) package that adds `fetch` method as a global function.
 All we have to do is to import it somewhere before the usage of `fetch`.
 Like in `server.js`:

 ```js
 import 'isomorphic-fetch';